-The precision of the panel is checked by comparing the pairs of medians obtained by analysing a number of duplicate samples between 6 and 10 (in total 12-20 samples analysed).
+The precision of the panel is checked by comparing the pairs of medians obtained by analysing several duplicate samples between 6 and 10 (in total 12-20 samples analysed).

 The panel leader should keep a record of the historical performance of the panel in an appropriate database as well as in tabulated form.